sloanlance/pman-php-manual/README.md

 # pman-php-manual
-PHP documentation manual pages from the PEAR package and a script to read them from CLI.
+PHP documentation in manpage format from the official PEAR package and a wrapper script, `pman`, to display them using the common `man` command.

+## Installation

+0. Be sure `~/.composer/vendor/bin` is included in the path.
+0. Use Composer to install:

-0. composer global require sloanlance/pman-php-manual:dev-master
+  `composer global require sloanlance/pman-php-manual:dev-master`

+## Usage

+Use the `pman` script to display documentation pages:

+* `pman DateTime`
+* `pman realpath`
+* Etc.